Merengue music: Rhythm

 Merengues are fast arrangements with a 2/4 beat.
 The traditional instrumentation for a conjunto típico (traditional band), the usual performing group of folk merengue, is a diatonic accordion, a two–sided drum, called a tambora, held on the lap, and a güira.
 A güira is a percussion instrument that sounds like a maraca.
 It is a sheet of metal with small bumps on it (created with hammer and nail), shaped into a cylinder, and played with a stiff brush.
 The güira is brushed steadily on the downbeat with an "and-a" thrown in at certain points, or played in more complex patterns that generally mark the time.
 Caballito rhythm, or a quarter and two eighths, is also common.
 The double-headed drum is played on one side with a stick syncopation and on the other side with the palm of the hand.

-The traditional (some say fundamental) signature rhythm figure of merengue is the quintillo, which is essentially a syncopated motif whose pattern is broken by five successive drumhead hits at the transition between every second and third beat, alternating between the hand and the stick.
+The traditional (some say fundamental) signature rhythm figure of merengue is the quintillo (similar to the Cuban cinquillo, which is essentially a syncopated motif whose pattern is broken by five successive drumhead hits at the transition between every second and third beat, alternating between the hand and the stick.
 To purists, a merengue without quintillo is not truly a merengue, a viewpoint that has gradually disappeared as other alternate figures are used more frequently (as the one traditionally called jaleo, also known as merengue bomba, wrongly identified as a mixture of merengue and Puerto Rican bomba music, and which actually also has its roots in traditional merengue).

 Three main types of merengue are played in the Dominican Republic today.
 Merengue típico, which is usually called perico ripiao, is the oldest style commonly played.
 In English perico ripiao means "ripped parrot", which suggests controversy but which is said to be the name of a brothel where the music was originally played.
 The other two types are merengue de orquesta (big-band merengue) and merengue de guitarra (guitar merengue).